expo/fyi/sso-setup-onelogin.md

 # Configuring OneLogin for Expo SSO

-In order for Expo to configure your organization to use Single Sign-On (SSO), you will need to configure a new application in OneLogin and then provide the Expo support team with the following information:
+In order for Expo to configure your organization to use Single Sign-On (SSO), you will need to configure a new application in OneLogin and make note of the following information:

 - Client ID from your OneLogin application
 - Client secret from OneLogin application